mak448a/compile-aseprite-linux/README.md

 # Compile Aseprite on Fedora
 Here's how to compile aseprite for free on Fedora 37.
 If you want to support the developers, buy it on their website: https://aseprite.org

-If this is too much for you, just run [this script.](compile.sh) Click view raw, and then press CTRL+S to save the file.
+Just run [this script.](compile.sh) Click view raw, and then press CTRL+S to save the file.

 ## Clone repo
 ```shell